amolikvivian/amolikvivian/README.md

 Python Development, specifically with data related projects - Pandas, Numpy, Data Visualizations, Wrangling and Analysis.

-Skilled with Flask REST APIs, FastAPI for backend tasks, intermediate with Django.
+Skilled with FastAPI for backend tasks.

 - 📨 Contact me through [Mail](amolikvivian@gmail.com) or on [LinkedIn](https://linkedin.com/in/amolikvivian)